Palace of the Fans: History

 The original 1884 stand remained as right field seating, having escaped the fire.
 A less elaborate stand connected the old and the new structures.
 Both the contemporary club owners and modern baseball historians consider the 1902 structure to be a new ballpark.
 Cincinnati fans not interested in the hype continued to call the facility League Park, hence the alternate historical name, "League Park III".
 Newspapers used the two names interchangeably, along with the occasional variant Fans' Palace.

 On Opening Day, April 17, 1902, some 10,000 spectators crowded into the park and watched the Reds lose to the Chicago Colts (a.k.a.
 "Cubs"), 6-1.

 The Reds had little on-field success during their stay at the Palace, but one event foreshadowed an historic development on this site: night baseball.
 On June 19, 1909, an exhibition game was held at the Palace under temporary lighting developed by George F. Cahill.
 This was not the first time night baseball had been attempted, but this experiment was deemed a success.
 In addition a soccer game between a Cincinnati team and a British touring team and a football game between the Gyms and Christ Church were held on October 14, 1909.
 Nothing would come of it, though, until the 1930s when night ball came to be seen as a necessity for boosting attendance and keeping ball clubs financially more secure.

-When it opened, the Palace had been described as "the handsomest grounds in the country".[Cincinnati Enquirer, March 28, 1902, p.
-3] However, as with the original Columbian Exposition buildings, the Palace soon lost its lustre.
+When it opened, the Palace had been described as "the handsomest grounds in the country".
+However, as with the original Columbian Exposition buildings, the Palace soon lost its lustre.
 For one thing, the seating area was too small.
 Then, over time, the structure fell into a state of disrepair; city inspectors began to note cracked girders, decayed supports and unsafe floors.

 The last game played at the Palace was on October 12, 1911, against the Cubs, the same team they played when the park was opened.
-The day's newspapers stated that as soon as the game was completed, workmen would begin demolishing the Palace to make way for new stands.[Cincinnati Enquirer, Oct 12, 1911, p.
-8] Some sources also state that a fire accompanied that demolition.(Benson, p.
-101) In any case, the Palace was done after 10 seasons.
+The day's newspapers stated that as soon as the game was completed, workmen would begin demolishing the Palace to make way for new stands.
+Some sources also state that a fire accompanied that demolition.
+In any case, the Palace was done after 10 seasons.